zkrising/Tachi/docs/docs/codebase/setup/config.md

 #### WEB_LOCATION

 Configures a URL to redirect users to when returning CDN contents.
-This could be something like `cdn.bokutachi.xyz`.
+This could be something like `cdn.boku.tachi.ac`.

 #### SAVE_LOCATION